Serving a web site from a shell script is fun and easy

 We have to handle the \r\ns in the request explicitly, which is annoying, but not too much of a problem.

-Fortunately, ncat inserts \rs as necessary so we don't have to think about them when writing the responses.
+Fortunately, for responses, ncat inserts \rs as necessary so we don’t have to think about them in our echo calls.

 After the first line, and a bit of handling for query strings, we move on to reading the headers.